 South African Johnny Olivier was just looking for an easy job to pay the bills.
-But after agreeing to help a buddy collect lion bones for an international wildlife-trafficking kingpin, he found himself in the middle of an unprecedented poaching scheme that involved imported prostitutes, heavy gambling, bags of cash, and the slaughter of more than thirty rhinos.
+But after agreeing to help a buddy collect lion bones for an international wildlife-trafficking kingpin, he found himself in the middle of an unprecedented poaching scheme that involved imported sex workers, heavy gambling, bags of cash, and the slaughter of more than 30 rhinos.

 He turned a corner in the Emperors Palace Casino and froze.
 Peter, Chai, and the others lingered near some slot machines.
 He stared at them for a moment, looked left and right, then headed for the exit.